ManticoreGamesInc/platform-documentation/src/tutorials/nft_cosmetics.md

 ### Create OnPlayerLeft Function

-Create a function called `OnPlayerLef`.
+Create a function called `OnPlayerLeft`.
 This function will clean up the cosmetic a player may have equipped by looking at the `players` table.
 If an entry for that player who is leaving the game exist, then the object is destroyed.

 ```lua
 local function OnPlayerLeft(player)